 When I make these cakes now I use melted butter instead.
 Alternatively you could use a dairy free spread.
 The results are just as good, but they no longer taste of coconut of course.
 It’s entirely up to you which you choose.

-You’ll need a blender with a small jug to make these cakes – or you could use a hand held blender.
+You’ll need a blender or a food processor with a small jug to make these cakes – or you could use a hand held blender.
 Because the quantities that you’re blending are quite small they just get a bit lost in a big food processor.

 Chocolate beetroot cupcakes